 I’ve found many useful books that have inspired me to improve as a musician.
 May you be inspired to advance your musical journey by these books as I have.

-- 1,000 Recordings To Hear Before You Die, A Llistener’s Life List by Tom Moon.
+1,000 Recordings To Hear Before You Die, A Listener’s Life List by Tom Moon.
 Moon shares lists of recordings from every music genre imaginable.
 Invaluable resource.